Howard Ramsey: Military service

-Aftermath
+Later life

 He came to Portland around 1920 and worked for Hudson-Essex (later Hudson Motor Car Company).
 In 1922 he went to work for Western Electric (later AT&T) and retired in 1963 at the age of 65.

 He married Hilda Epling in 1923 in Los Angeles, California where he had been transferred to the phone company.
 She was a telephone operator in Portland, Oregon and that is where they met.
 He allowed his wife to work for just a year so they could buy a car and they did buy a new Model A. He was transferred many times over the years, all over the west coast.

 They have one daughter born in 1934 – 11 years after they married and thought perhaps there would be no children.
 Her name is Coral, after his buddy Harry's daughter.